shahcompbio/data_management_docs/_sources/installation.rst.txt

 10. Generate TLS certificates.

 Create a config file for the CSR called req.conf with the following fields.
-Edit only the fields whose calues are encased in `<>`.
+Edit only the fields whose values are encased in `<>`.
 For CN, provide an A NAME, also called a glue record.
 But a C NAME should also work.
 For <alternate_server_name> provide C NAMES, if any.
 Note that this configuration includes "Subject Alternate Name" or SAN.
 This is a required field for Chrome and Firefox browsers.

 .. code-block:: cfg